velasale/ROB515_INTRO2/README.md

 ssh alejo@alejopi.local
 ```
 ## 1.2 Update from Github
-Terminal 1: Keep one terminal opened at the repository directory
+Terminal 1: Keep one terminal opened at the repository directory to be able to pull the updates when needed.
 ```console
 git pull
 ```